 For Professionals

-The Louisiana DeafBlind Project is a no-cost resource for professionals working with students who may qualify as DeafBlind across the state.
-We are part of a national network funded by a grant from the U.S. Department of Education, Office of Special Education Programs.
+The Louisiana DeafBlind Project is a no-cost resource for professionals working with students ages 0-22 who may qualify as DeafBlind.
+We are part of a national network funded by the U.S. Department of Education, Office of Special Education Programs.

 Young boy in wheelchair fingerpainting with assitance from art teacher.